oasdiff/oasdiff-action/README.md

 GitHub actions for comparing OpenAPI specs and detect breaking changes, based on [oasdiff](https://github.com/Tufin/oasdiff) tool

 ## How to use?
-Depends on your use case:
+Depending on your use case, refer below for instructions on generating reports for differences, breaking changes and changelog.

 ### Generate a diff report
 Copy and paste the following snippet into your build .yml file: